 - Step 13: Elevated Shrimp Squat

 The pull-up is a compound vertical pulling exercise.
-You start by grabbing a bar with palms facing outward and pulling yourself upward, engaging the lats, the shoulders, the biceps, and your abs (yes, really!)
-Of course, every muscle in your body sans your legs is helping to pull you up, so the pull-up is a wonderful compound exercise that really engages your all.
+You start by grabbing a bar with palms facing outward and pulling yourself upward, engaging the lats, the shoulders, the biceps, and your abs (chin-ups activate abs better than some ab exercises) Of course, every muscle in your body sans your legs is helping to pull you up, so the pull-up is a wonderful compound exercise that really engages your all.

 This movement allows you to pull your own body over obstacles, pull objects down (from a shelf, or otherwise), and strengthens your climbing muscles.
 We perform pull-ups every other workout (alternate every workout between “pull-up” and “chin-up”, explained in the next section)